Source code for muse.constraints

 demand:

-The demand for the sectors products.
-In practice it is a demand share obtained in
+The demand for the sectors products in the investment year.
+In practice it is a

-:py:mod:`~muse.demand_share`.
-It is a data-array with dimensions including `asset`,
+demand share obtained in :py:mod:`~muse.demand_share`.
+It is a data-array with

-`commodity`, `timeslice`.
+dimensions including `asset`, `commodity`, `timeslice`.

 search_space: